 On November 16, 2007, we completed the acquisition of all of the issued and outstanding shares of common stock of Stationary Power Services, Inc. ("SPS"), an infrastructure power management services firm specializing in engineering, installation and preventative maintenance of standby power systems, uninterruptible power supply systems, DC power systems and switchgear/control systems for the telecommunications, aerospace, banking and information services industries.
 Immediately prior to the closing of the SPS acquisition, SPS distributed the real estate assets, along with the corresponding mortgage payable, to the original owner of SPS, as these assets and corresponding liability were not part of our acquisition of SPS.
-Also on November 16, 2007, we completed the acquisition of all of the issued and outstanding shares of common stock of Reserve Power Systems, Inc. ("RPS"), a supplier of lead acid batteries primarily for use by SPS in the design and installation of standby power systems.
+Also on November 16, 2007, we completed the acquisition of all of the issued and outstanding shares of common stock of Reserve Power Systems, Inc., a supplier of lead acid batteries primarily for use by SPS in the design and installation of standby power systems.
+In June 2008, we renamed Reserve Power Systems, Inc. to RPS Power Systems, Inc. ("RPS").
 SPS and RPS were previously affiliated companies due to common ownership interests.

 Under the terms of the stock purchase agreement for SPS, the initial purchase price of \$10,000 consisted of \$5,889 (net of \$111 in cash acquired) in cash and a \$4,000 subordinated convertible promissory note to be held by the seller.
 In addition, on the achievement of certain post-acquisition sales milestones, we will issue up to an aggregate amount of 100,000 shares of our common stock.
 The initial purchase price was subject to a post-closing adjustment based on a final valuation of "Net Worth" on the date of closing, using a base of \$500.
-The final net value of the "Net Worth", under the acquisition agreement, was \$339, resulting in a revised initial purchase price of \$9,839.
-As of March 29, 2008, we have accrued \$161 for this receivable, which is included in the prepaid expenses and other current assets line on our Consolidated Balance Sheet.
-As a result of this purchase price adjustment, goodwill was decreased by \$161.
+The final net value of the "Net Worth", under the stock purchase agreement, was \$339, resulting in a revised initial purchase price of \$9,839.
+As of June 28, 2008, we have accrued \$161 for this receivable, which is included in the prepaid expenses and other current assets line on our Consolidated Balance Sheet.
+In July 2008, William Maher, former owner of SPS, delivered his promissory note to us in connection with the "Net Worth" adjustment for \$161.
+The promissory note bears interest at the rate of 5% per year and is payable in full, including any unpaid interest thereon, no later than December 31, 2008.

 The \$6,000 cash payment was financed by a portion of the net proceeds from a limited public offering that we completed on November 16, 2007, whereby 1,000,000 shares of our common stock were issued.
 Total net proceeds from the offering were approximately \$12,600, of which \$6,000 was used for the SPS cash payment.
-The \$4,000 subordinated convertible promissory note carries a threeyear term, bears interest at the rate of 5% per year and is convertible at \$15.00 per share into 266,667 shares of our common stock, with a forced conversion feature at \$17.00 per share.
+The \$4,000 subordinated convertible promissory note carries a three-year term, bears interest at the rate of 5% per year and is convertible at \$15.00 per share into 266,667 shares of our common stock, with a forced conversion feature at \$17.00 per share.
 We have evaluated the terms of the conversion feature under applicable accounting literature, including SFAS No. 133 and EITF 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock" ("EITF 00-19"), and concluded that this feature should not be separately accounted for as a derivative.
-We incurred \$80 in acquisition related costs, which are included in the cost of the SPS investment of \$9,919.
-During the first quarter of 2008, \$26 of additional acquisition costs were incurred, which resulted in an increase to goodwill of \$26.
+We incurred \$81 in acquisition related costs, which are included in the cost of the SPS investment of \$9,920.
+During the second quarter of 2008, \$1 of additional acquisition costs were incurred, which resulted in an increase to goodwill of \$1.